seanys/2D-Irregular-Packing-Algorithm/README.md

 # 2D-Irregular-Packing-Algorithm

 **This repository contains algorithms for 2D irregular packing and a simple tutorial to the algorithms.
-In our last experiments, most of them work well now.
-We will update the algorithms then that are still unfinished.
+We will update the algorithms then that are still unfinished or have errors.
 Welcome to fork and be one of our contributors.**

 ## Introduction